From this tutorial, you will be learning about Pylint in Python. It is a static code analysis tool to find coding errors in your Python code.

 You can also use alternative methods such as:

-1. On Debian, Kali Linux, Ubuntu based systems such as Ubuntu, Elementary, etc.
+1. On Debian, Kali Linux, and Ubuntu-based systems such as Ubuntu, Elementary, etc.

 # Debian, Kali Linux, Ubuntu sudo apt install pylint